pomSense/yarn-pnp-sls-offline/README.md

-# A Reproduction Rep for Yarn PnP + Serverless Offline
+# A Reproduction Repo for Yarn PnP + Serverless Offline

 Pull the repo and run `yarn` to install the dependencies.